 Leadership Education for Aspiring Physicians (LEAP) is a project-based seminar series designed for Bay Area premedical students seeking structured leadership development while improving community health and wellness.
-Successful participants have partnered with peers and community-based insitutions or organizations to develop, implement, and evaluate community-directed projects aimed at improving health outcomes in a community where they consider themselves to be a member.
+Successful participants have partnered with peers and community-based insitutions or organizations to develop, implement, and evaluate projects aimed at improving health outcomes in a community where they consider themselves to be a member.

-This series challenges premedical students to make a positive impact in their communities as pre-health professionals, providing participants with the skills to lead now and in the future.
+This series challenges participants to make a positive impact in their communities as pre-health professionals, providing the skills to lead now and in the future.

-Participants attend monthly seminars and working sessions between October and June, concluding with a capstone project that emphasizes health leadership in the domains of service, advocacy, and/or research.
+Participants attend monthly seminars and working sessions between October and June, concluding with a capstone project that emphasizes health leadership and activism in the domains of service, advocacy, and/or research.

-- Premedical students who may be in or considering leadership roles on their campus or in their communities.
+- may be in or considering leadership roles on their college campuses or in their communities.

-- Pre-health students with an interest in community/population health
+- have an interest in community/population health and health interventions.

-- Pre-health students looking to build their co-curricular experiences as a preparatory experience prior to graduate and professional schools
+- aim to build their co-curricular experiences as a preparatory experience prior to graduate and professional school application

 What's In It for Me?

-- Premedical professional development and practical skills that you will use throughout your academic and professional career
+- Pre-health professional development and practical skills that you will use throughout your academic and professional career

 - Training from an institutional leader in medical student and physician leadership development